-Reference Letters, Assessment, Witnesses, and Other Support Material for Your Appeal
+Reference Letters, Assessment, Witnesses, and Other Support Material for Your Driver's License Appeal

-Schmierlaw has Experience Representing Clients Seeking to Restore Their Privilege to Drive.
+Schmierlaw has Experience Helping Restore Your Privilege to Drive.

 You must obtain documentation of your drinking and drug use habits in the form of notarized letters from people in your community who have frequent contact with you and may know something about your drinking habits and/or use of controlled substances.
-These would include immediate family members, other relatives, employers, friends, pastors, local police, a recognized support group such as 12-Step meetings or Women for Sobriety, neighbors or others with whom you associate.
+These would include immediate family members, other relatives, employers, friends, pastors, local police, a recognized support group such as 12-Step meetings, neighbor and others that know you well

 It is required you submit at least 3 letters, but not more than six.
 These letters should be signed, notarized and dated and include the complete mailing address and daytime telephone number of the person writing the letter and should address the following information: